 Apache's .htaccess configuration files have baffled countless developers.
 This tutorial aims to break through this confusion by focusing on examples and thorough descriptions.
 Among the benefits of learning .htaccess configuration is automatic gzipping of your content, providing friendlier URLs, preventing hotlinking, improving caching, and more.
-First, the basics.

 “Give a man a fish and he will eat for a day.
 Teach a man to fish and he will eat for a lifetime.” - Confucius

 My focus will be on Apache 2, however much of this will apply to Apache 1.3 and I'll try to point out any differences that I know of.

+Finally, this tutorial will make the most sense if you read it in order.
 I try to tie my examples together, and build off of them, in such a way that you can try them yourself and follow along.

 What is .htaccess?: